btjanaka/dance-old/README.md

              [--input-binaries OEB,BINARY,OEB,BINARY,...]
              [--select-bin-size FLOAT] [--wiberg-precision FLOAT]
              [--bin-select INT] [--select-output-dir DIRNAME]
+             [--select-analyze-dir DIR]
+             [--select-analyze-output-dir FILENAME.pdf]

 Performs various functions for selecting molecules from a database.
-It will do the following based on the mode.
-GENERATE - Take in directories of mol2 files, generate the initial set of molecules with a single trivalent nitrogen, and write results to a directory.
-PLOTHIST - Take in data files from the previous step and use matplotlib to generate histograms of the Wiberg bond orders.
-SELECT - Make a final selection of molecules from the ones generated in the GENERATE step.
-Writes the smallest molecules of a given "fingerprint" to a SMILES file.
-(See README for more info about fingerprints.
-Note that when a part of this script "writes results to a directory", that means it generates a directory with the following files: mols.smi - molecules from that step stored in SMILES format, mols.oeb - the same molecules stored in OEB (Openeye Binary) format, tri_n_data.csv - data about the trivalent nitrogen in each molecule, tri_n_bonds.csv - data about the bonds around the trivalent nitrogen in each molecule, props.binary - binary storage of DanceProperties for the molecules
+It will do the following based on the mode. |GENERATE| - Take in directories of mol2 files, generate the initial set of molecules with a single trivalent nitrogen, and write results to a directory with the following files: mols.smi - molecules stored in SMILES format, mols.oeb - the same molecules stored in OEB (Openeye Binary) format, tri_n_data.csv - data about the trivalent nitrogen in each molecule, tri_n_bonds.csv - data about the bonds around the trivalent nitrogen in each molecule, props.binary - binary storage of DanceProperties for the molecules. |PLOTHIST| - Take in data files from the previous step and use matplotlib to generate histograms of the Wiberg bond orders. |SELECT| - Make a final selection of molecules from the ones generated in the GENERATE step.
+Writes the smallest molecules of a given "bin" to a SMILES file.
+(See README for more info about bins.) |SELECT-ANALYZE| - Provide statistics and visualizations of the output from SELECT mode.
+Writes to the following files: statistics.txt - facts about the number of molecules in each bin, visualization.pdf - a bar graph of numbers of molecules in each bin.

 optional arguments:
   -h, --help            show this help message and exit